Michael L. Gernhardt

+Gernhardt was selected as an astronaut in March 1992 and flew on four space shuttle missions: STS-69 (1995), STS-83 (1997), STS-94 (1997), and STS-104 (2001).
+Over his career, he spent more than 43 days in space and completed four spacewalks totaling 23 hours and 16 minutes.
+He also participated in NASA's first NEEMO mission in an underwater habitat and played a key role in later NEEMO missions that simulated lunar, Martian, and asteroid environments.

+Early life and education

+Gernhardt was born in Mansfield, Ohio to Suzanne C. Winters and George M. Gernhardt.
+He graduated from Malabar High School in Mansfield, Ohio, in 1974.
+He went on to earn a Bachelor of Science degree in Physics from Vanderbilt University in 1978.
+In 1983, he received a Master of Science degree in Bioengineering from the University of Pennsylvania in 1983 and a Doctorate in Bioengineering in 1991.

+Career

 Undersea career

 From 1977 to 1984, Gernhardt worked as a professional diver and project engineer on a variety of subsea oil field construction and repair projects around the world.
 He has logged over 700 deep sea dives, and has experience in air, mixed gas, bounce bell and saturation diving.
 During his diving career, Gernhardt attended graduate school at the University of Pennsylvania, and developed a new theoretical decompression model based on tissue gas bubble dynamics.
 He then participated in the development and field implementation of a variety of new decompression tables.
 From 1984 to 1988, Gernhardt worked as Manager, and then Vice President of Special Projects, for Oceaneering International.
 During this time, he led the development of a telerobotic system for subsea platform cleaning and inspection, as well as a variety of new diver and robot tools.
 In 1988, he founded Oceaneering Space Systems, a company formed to transfer subsea technology and operational experience to the ISS program.
 From 1988 until his selection by NASA in 1992, he worked on the development of new astronaut and robot-compatible tools for performing maintenance on Space Station Freedom.
 He also worked on the development of new portable life support systems and decompression procedures for extra-vehicular activity.